A Perfect Weekend in Austin Itinerary by JetSettingFools.com

 Barton Springs Municipal Pool at Zilker Park

-In the afternoon, cool off with a swim at the Barton Spring Pool – especially if you are planning a weekend trip in Austin for the summertime.
+In the afternoon, cool off with a swim at Barton Spring Pool – especially if you are planning a weekend trip in Austin for the summertime.

 Surrounded in lush nature and with plenty of places to spread out and relax, spending the afternoon at Barton Springs is the perfect way to end your weekend trip itinerary in Austin!